adamchainz/ec2-metadata/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 **Uncached.** A state that notifies if the instance will reboot in preparation
 for bundling.
-See the `AWS docs
+See the `AWS docs section “Instance Metadata Categories”
 <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-data-categories>`_
 for the valid values.